gaeaecology/GAEAcore/README.md

 #### conf.bServeAsHub

-Whether to serve as hub on the Byteball network (store and forward e2e-encrypted messages for devices that connect to your hub).
+Whether to serve as hub on the GAEA network (store and forward e2e-encrypted messages for devices that connect to your hub).
 The default is `false`.

 #### conf.myUrl